Service Area · Ada County

 Planning Staff

 Department: Planning & Development Services (PDS).
 Civil engineers most commonly interact with current planning staff on pre-application meetings, CUP and rezone submittals, and design review.
 All applications can be submitted, reviewed, and paid for electronically.
-Staff recommendations carry significant weight — the council follows them 81.4% of the time.
+Staff recommendations carry significant weight — Bailey designs every Boise submittal to land with staff first because the Council's follow-through rate is high enough to make staff alignment the single strongest predictor of approval ( ).

 The numbers that matter